It’s not history without women.

 WE ALL BELONG IN ARCHIVES

-We can probably all agree that women make up half of history.
+We can probably all agree that women make up half of the population.
 We can probably also agree that women do NOT make up half of history.
 I believe that one solution is to look to the archives.
 When we add our own documents, photos, and voices to the collections of archives, historical societies, and other repositories, that expands the possibilities for what kind of history can be told.
 We must insist on our own inclusion and donate family and individual records.

 Potluck Legacy invites everyone to contribute to a shared project: collecting stories and histories of the group.